leynos/lag-complexity/docs/lag-complexity-function-design.md

 a question has multiple plausible interpretations.

-- **Semantic Scope (**`scope`**):** As there is no direct ground-truth label for "scope," its behavior will be evaluated indirectly.
+- **Semantic Scope (**`scope`**):** As there is no direct ground-truth label for "scope," its behaviour will be evaluated indirectly.
 Using diverse datasets from the **BEIR benchmark** 54 and Semantic Textual Similarity (STS) tasks, the hypothesis is that a set of queries with high conceptual diversity (low average inter-query similarity) should produce a higher average scope